-All Loyola graduate students and recent graduate alumni were invited to apply to present a research poster at the eleventh annual “Emerging Scholars: A Celebration of Graduate Research" on April 22.
-2022.
-Applications to present were due on March 21st.
+All Loyola graduate students and recent graduate alumni are invited to apply to present a research poster at the thirteenth annual “Emerging Scholars: A Celebration of Graduate Research" on April 19, 2024.
+Proposals will be accepted and reviewed now through March 20th.

 A poster session allows most presenters a forum to informally present their work to the Loyola community (see an example of a very large-scale poster session).
 Selected students in the Master of Theological Studies (MTS) program programs may apply to conduct a brief oral presentation, and are to work with their faculty member / advisor in preparing to apply to present.

 The celebration of research also features an awards ceremony and a wine and cheese reception, creating a perfect setting to allow attendees to view presenters' posters, ask questions, and discuss ideas.

 Presenters are provided large, 8’ x 4’ bulletin boards for posting their research.
 Up to two presenters (or groups of presenters) share space on each side of the board.
 The University will pay for professional printing of accepted presentations, up to 42” x 42” in dimension, for the Emerging Scholars event.
 Learn more about this printing offer.